rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 Prophecies concerning the Davidic and Ezraitic ages, that is, Israel's continuous cycle of salvation and exile.

-...

-### New Covenant, Messiah

-Prophecies concerning the messiah, the suffering servant and His life and the following messianic age.

-### Final Judgment

-...

-### New Heaven

-...

 1-12

-Root of Jesse

-!!! quote "Isaiah 11:1-2"
-    And there shall come forth a rod out of the stem of Jesse, and a Branch shall grow out of his roots: And the spirit of the LORD shall rest upon him, the spirit of wisdom and understanding, the spirit of counsel and might, the spirit of knowledge and of the fear of the LORD

-Jesse is David's father, the savior will come from the lineage of David and sit eternally on the throne of David.

-Rod and staff, of a king, of a shepherd

 13 Babylon, overthrown by God